jsa-aerial/hanami/README.md

-# Templates and Substitution Keys
+# Templates, Substitution Keys and Transformations

 _Templates_ are simply maps parameterized by _substitution keys_.
 Generally, templates will typically correspond to a legal VG or VGL specification or a legal subcomponent thereof.
 For example, a complete VGL specification (rendered as Clojure) is a legal template - even though it has no substitution keys.
 At the other extreme, templates can correspond to pieces of specifications or subcomponents.
 These will always have substitution keys - if they didn't there would be no point to them.